 The grant includes: roundtrip airfare between Lebanon and the United States, tuition, books, health insurance, and room and board.
 Funding is not available to meet the expenses of Fulbright students’ dependents (spouses, children, parents, etc.).

-The Fulbright Alumni Association of Lebanon (FAAL) invites all prospective applicants to the Fulbright Scholarship to a “Meet and Greet Session with Fulbright Alumni” on Saturday April 27, 2013 from 10am to 1pm at AMIDEAST’s office in downtown Beirut.
+The Fulbright Alumni Association of Lebanon (FAAL) invites all prospective applicants to the Fulbright Scholarship to a “Meet and Greet Session with Fulbright Alumni” on Saturday, March 29, 2014 from 10am to 1pm at AMIDEAST’s office in downtown Beirut.
 This is your opportunity to ask about the scholarship and learn from the experiences of those who have completed their program.
-Be many!
-Cookies and brownies will be served.
-Kindly RSVP by 25 April 2013 to firstname.lastname@example.org
+Kindly RSVP by 26 March 2014 to firstname.lastname@example.org